Rami-Sabbagh/Rami-Sabbagh.github.io/_posts/2019-08-08-Hacking-my-router-settings.md

 And it would be good for both of us, not harming him, and not harming me.

-## Coming next:
-In the the next blog post I'll explain my solution for quickly enabling and disabling the bandwidth control with a single press, so my father won't detect me 😉

 ---

 Thanks for reading !